LucasColas/Machine-Learning-projects/README.md

 Tests of Machine Learning.

-Keep files in their same folder.
+(You should keep files in their same folder).

 # Run those codes